-What is Wabi-Sabi Style?
+What is Wabi-Sabi Design?

 The Wabi-Sabi interior style embodies a design philosophy rooted in Japanese tradition.